To introduce what the microbiota and the microbiome are, their location and physiological functions

-- Continuing education course in food, probiotics and prebiotics to improve digestive and immune health through the intestinal microbiome
+- Continuing education course in food, probiotics and prebiotics to improve digestive and immune health through the gut microbiome

-Continuing education course in food, probiotics and prebiotics to improve digestive and immune health through the intestinal microbiome
+Continuing education course in food, probiotics and prebiotics to improve digestive and immune health through the gut microbiome

 - Duration6 sessions: 24 hours